adavarski/kind-istio-multicluster-playground/README.md

 Ref: https://kiali.io/docs/configuration/multi-cluster/

+Kiali v1.69 includes experimental support for multi-cluster, which allows to have Kiali with Istio Mesh installed across multiple Kubernetes clusters.
+It is now possible to visualize multiple workloads in the same graph from different clusters, as well as the workload’s health, the services, the applications and the Istio configurations, from the same Kiali instance.

 Note: Support for multi-cluster deployments is currently experimental and subject to change.
 Only the primary-remote istio deployment is currently supported.

 <img src="screenshots/multi-cluster-kiali.png?raw=true" width="800">